wheelercj/Parhelion/README.md

 ![demo gif](https://media.giphy.com/media/ydzwjHvEZEc2kmi049/giphy.gif)

-You can try the bot in [the support server](https://discord.gg/mCqGhPJVcN), or [invite](https://discord.com/oauth2/authorize?client_id=836071320328077332&scope=bot+applications.commands&permissions=2147740736) the bot into your own server, or run your own instance of the bot by following one of the two sets of instructions below.
+You can try the bot in [the support server](https://discord.gg/mCqGhPJVcN), or [invite](https://discord.com/oauth2/authorize?client_id=836071320328077332&scope=bot+applications.commands&permissions=2147740736) the bot into your own server, or run your own instance of the bot by following the instructions below.

-Parhelion is tested with Python 3.11.
+## setup instructions using docker

+coming soon

 ## local hosting setup

 1. `git clone https://github.com/wheelercj/Parhelion.git`.
-2. Optionally create a virtual environment.
+2. Optionally, create a virtual environment such as with `py -3.11 -m venv venv` or `python3.11 -m venv venv`, and [activate the virtual environment](https://python.land/virtual-environments/virtualenv).
-3. `pip install -r requirements.txt`.
+3. `pip install -r requirements.txt` to install the dependencies.
-4. Optionally, `pip install -r requirements-dev.txt` and `pre-commit install`.
-5. Create a `.env` file in the project's root with the environment variables described in the next steps.
-6. Create a [Discord API Application](https://discord.com/developers/applications) and an environment variable for it called `discord_bot_secret_token`.
+4. Create a [Discord API Application](https://discord.com/developers/applications).
 Enable the server members intent and the message content intent.
 You can see which permissions the bot needs in the `get_bot_invite_link` function near the top of [cogs/utils/common.py](https://github.com/wheelercj/Parhelion/blob/main/cogs/utils/common.py).
-7. Create a PostgreSQL server and a `postgres_password` environment variable.
-If you will use postgres credentials different from the postgres defaults, also create other environment variables as necessary: `postgres_host`, `postgres_database`, `postgres_port`, `postgres_user`.
-8. [Create a GitHub personal access token](https://gist.github.com/beep-boop-82197842/4255864be63966b8618e332d1df30619) for making gists, and environment variables called `alternate_github_gists_token` and `alternate_github_account_name`.
-These are used to automatically create gists of any leaked bot tokens Parhelion detects to invalidate the tokens and protect Discord bots (including itself).
-You might want to create a separate GitHub account for this.
-9. If you will use the owner-only `gist` command, create a GitHub personal access token for making gists and an environment variable called `main_github_gists_token`.
-10. Change the bot's developer settings in the `DevSettings` class near the top of common.py.
+5. Create a PostgreSQL server.
+6. Create a file named `.env` in the project's root.
+See the sample .env file below for what to put in the file.
-11. Run main.py.
+7. Run main.py.

 ## remote hosting setup